 The agnostic view the country has taken regarding China’s strategic rise has attracted criticism from Western allies who have labeled New Zealand as the “soft underbelly” of the Five Eyes.
 New Zealand is also known to be the most vulnerable of the Five Eyes to Chinese political interference, which might most alarm New Zealand’s neighbor and closest ally, Australia.

-As previously shown, Beijing is not known for handling criticism well.
 In what many have referred to as “wolf warrior” diplomacy, Beijing has deployed party communications and public relations agents to attack countries that question the PRC.
 The commonwealth is the most recent recipient of this supposed attack.
 Australia called for an investigation into the origins of COVID-19, which is believed to be the cause for the soured relations between the two Pacific nations.

 Australia has been rhetorically attacked for weeks, with that nation being referred to as “chewing gum stuck to the sole of China’s shoe” by Hu Xijin, the editor of the Beijing-controlled Global Times.